 Brief Description About 555 Timer IC

-Before going to built this project, a few important things you need to know before understanding how the 555 Timer IC testing circuit works.
-The first thing is that the 555 IC is available in 8-pin dual-in-line package (DIP).
+Before going to build this project, a few important things you need to know before understanding how the 555 Timer IC testing circuit works.
+The first thing is that the 555 IC is available in an 8-pin dual-in-line package (DIP).

 While the second one about 555 Timer IC is that it has three modes of operation: Astable, Monostable and Bistable.
 The circuit implemented in this project is basically an Astable Mode of operation of the 555 Timer IC.